kelpup/kelpup.github.io/Instructions/VirtualBox.md

-If you want you can follow this tutorial instead: https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview it's for Ubuntu but just use the Kelpup ISO isntead :)
+If you want you can follow this <a href="https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview" style="color: #b5e853; text-decoration: underline;text-decoration-style: dotted;">tutorial </a>!
+It's for Ubuntu but just use the Kelpup ISO isntead :)